Merrymount Press

-Merrymount Press was a printing press in Boston, Massachusetts, founded by Daniel Berkeley Updike in 1893.
-He was committed to creating books of superior quality and believed that books could be simply designed, yet beautiful.
-Upon his death in 1941, the Press was taken over by his partner John Bianchi, but ceased operations in 1949.
-Updike and his Merrymount Press left a lasting impression on the printing industry, and today Updike is considered one of the most distinguished printers of the twentieth century.
+Merrymount Press is a book publishing house in Boston, Massachusetts, founded by Daniel Berkeley Updike in 1893.
+Upon his death in 1941, the Press was taken over by his partner John Bianchi.
+Updike and his Merrymount Press left a lasting impression on the printing industry.
 Stanley Morison, the typographer responsible for creating the ubiquitous Times New Roman, had this to say of the Merrymount Press after Updike's passing: “The essential qualities of the work of the Merrymount Press...may be said without exaggeration…to have reached a higher degree of quality and consistency than that of any other printing-house of its size, and period of operation, in America or Europe.”